spl01tprivate/ClockMAX72xxMatrix/README.md

 # ClockMAX72xxMatrix
-Fun project including a led matrix (max72xx) and some mqtt and wifi play around
+Fun project including a led matrix (max72xx) and some mqtt and wifi play around!